Easebourne: Amenities

 There is one public house in Easebourne, the White Horse, and one in Henley, the Duke Of Cumberland.
 The Rother Inn closed in 1994 and the Holly Tree in 2004.
-Cowdray Park, to the east of the village, has a golf course, and is home to a first-class polo club.
+Cowdray Park, to the east of the village, has a golf course, and is home to a cricket club and a first-class polo club.

 Parish

-The parish church of St Mary is 13th century or earlier.
+The parish church of St Mary is 13th century or earlier, and is a Grade I listed building.
 The parish includes the hamlet of Henley to the north, where there was a Mission Hall established in 1885, since closed.
 In the 2001 census there were 708 households with a total population of 1,717 of whom 785 were economically active.

 Notable buildings

+Including the parish church, there are 88 listed buildings in the parish of Easebourne.

-Adjacent to the polo grounds lie the ruins of the Tudor Cowdray House, built as a Tudor mansion with castle features.
+Adjacent to the cricket ground lie the ruins of the Tudor Cowdray House, built as a mansion with castle features.
 Started in 1520, it was completed by 1542, but was devastated by fire in 1793.
-It has not been occupied since.
+A restoration project in the early 20th century helped to stabilise the ruins.

 Easebourne Priory was built for ten Augustinian canonesses and was founded before 1238 by the de Bohun family who were from St. Ann's Hill in nearby Midhurst.